 Does Java coffee relate back to Java in computers?

-Java coffee doesn't have any direct connection to computers.
+It doesn't have any direct connection to computers.
 However, the executives who named java were drinking coffee during a meeting, which sparked an idea of using Java, the programming language's name.

 In a nutshell, think of calling coffee how wines are referred by their region.
 For example, Java technically means coffee from the island of Java, just as burgundy wines are from Burgundy in France.

 Coffee has a lot of nicknames, with each having its own little history to tell.
-But it doesn't matter what you call it, a cup of coffee will always be good.
+But it doesn't matter what you call it, a delicious cup of coffee will always be good.